Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model Realization: Introduction

 \section{Introduction}

-Symmetry-enriched topological (SET) phases arise when topological phases are endowed with global symmetries\cite{Mesaros2011,Hung2013,HungWan2013a,Lu2013,Gu2014a,Barkeshli2014c,Chang2015,heinrich2016symmetry,cheng2017exactly,Williamson2017,williamson2017a,Ning2018,Hu2022,wang2022exactly}, yielding structures believed to extend beyond both the Landau–Ginzburg paradigm\footnote{A recent paper by two of us\cite{zhao2025c} shows that topological phases and their phase transitions can be encompassed by a generalized Landau-Ginzburg Paradigm.}\cite{Levin2004,chen2013critical,wang2015field} and ordinary topological order.
-When topological phases and symmetries interplay in SET phases, more structures emerge\cite{HungWan2013a,Chang2015,heinrich2016symmetry,cheng2017exactly,Williamson}, greatly enriching the landscape of possible quantum phases and having important implications for both theoretical classification schemes\cite{Hung2012a,heinrich2016symmetry,cheng2017exactly,lee2018} and practical applications.

-SET phases may be classified by symmetry fractionalizations\cite{cheng2017exactly,yao2010symmetry,Essin2012,barkeshli2014coherent,barkeshli2019symmetry,song2015space,Ning2018,li2024}; however, symmetry fractionalizations in general do not directly correspond to how anyons are transformed under global symmetries\cite{cheng2017exactly}, especially for non-Abelian anyons.
-Symmetry transformations of non-Abelian anyons in SET phases remain elusive.
-The key point lies in the internal gauge spaces of non-Abelian anyons: Unlike Abelian anyons, which are 1-dimensional, non-Abelian anyons may carry multiple flux types and gauge charge sectors\cite{Hu2018,zhao2024b,Sarma2015,Stern2008}---and thus bearing multi-dimensional nontrivial internal Hilbert spaces and transforming under symmetry in sophisticated ways---not merely acquiring a phase factor---under a global symmetry action.
+Symmetry-enriched topological (SET) phases arise when topological phases are endowed with global symmetries\cite{Mesaros2011,Hung2013,HungWan2013a,Lu2013,Gu2014a,Barkeshli2014c,Chang2015,heinrich2016symmetry,cheng2017exactly,Williamson2017,williamson2017a,Ning2018,Hu2022,wang2022exactly}, yielding structures\cite{HungWan2013a,Chang2015,heinrich2016symmetry,cheng2017exactly,Williamson} believed to extend beyond both the Landau-Ginzburg paradigm\cite{Levin2004,Hung2012a,chen2013critical,wang2015field,lee2018}\footnote{A recent paper by two of us\cite{zhao2025c} shows that topological phases and their phase transitions can be encompassed by a generalized Landau-Ginzburg Paradigm.} and ordinary topological order.
+SET phases may be classified by symmetry fractionalization\cite{cheng2017exactly,yao2010symmetry,Essin2012,barkeshli2014coherent,barkeshli2019symmetry,song2015space,Ning2018,li2024}; however, symmetry fractionalizations in general do not directly correspond to how anyons are transformed under global symmetries\cite{cheng2017exactly}, especially for nonabelian anyons.
+Symmetry transformations of nonabelian anyons in SET phases remain elusive.
+The key point lies in the internal gauge spaces of nonabelian anyons: Unlike Abelian anyons, which are one-dimensional, nonabelian anyons may carry multiple flux types and gauge charge sectors\cite{Hu2018,zhao2024b,Sarma2015,Stern2008} -- and thus bearing multi-dimensional nontrivial internal Hilbert spaces and transforming under symmetry in sophisticated ways: not merely acquiring a phase factor.